peterldowns/djoauth2/docs/quickstart.rst

 ``djoauth2.models.AccessToken`` as the first argument.

-With our code all set up, we're ready to sthart the webserver:
+With our code all set up, we're ready to start the webserver:

 .. code:: bash